 With the adoption in 2008, 1 January 2020 was given as the effective date for the 0.50% global sulphur cap, with an option to later defer the date until 1 January 2025, taking into account the global market supply and demand.
 In 2016, the IMO decided, based on information provided, to stick with the 1 January 2020 date.
-Hence, from 1 January 2020, the global sulphur limit will be lowered from 3.50% to 0.50%.
+Hence, from 1 January 2020, the global sulphur limit will be reduced from 3.50% to 0.50%.
 For vessels operating in Sulphur Emission Control Areas (SECA) under MARPOL, the limit, which will remain unchanged, has been 0.10% since 1 January 2015.

 The IMO has developed a “Guidance on the Development of a Ship Implementation Plan (SIP) for the Consistent Implementation of the 0.50% Sulphur Limit under MARPOL Annex VI”.
 Making a ship-specific SIP is considered a good starting point for preparing, as the plan will cover the expected challenges.
 The plan is not mandatory and is not subject to endorsement by the flag state or a recognized organization (RO).
 However, port state control (PSC) may consider the preparatory actions described in the SIP when verifying compliance.
 DNV GL has prepared a Web-based SIP application which is free of charge and available in the DNV GL Veracity marketplace.